adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 table.
 It must inherit from a concrete implementation of `ITableData`.
 The Azure Mobile Apps SDK includes `EntityData` for this reason.
 EntityData is a concrete implementation that works with Entity Framework.

+!!! warn
-> You can't just assume EntityData will work with other data stores.
+    You can't just assume EntityData will work with other data stores.
 There are Entity Framework specific attributes decorating the properties for EntityData that will likely be different for other stores.

 The default Azure Mobile Apps project that is supplied with the Azure SDK provides a folder for storing DTOs called `DataObjects`.
 Let's create a DTO by right-clicking on the **DataObjects** folder, then